-We’ve already shared some top tips on planning your California adventure, but today I wanted to share my 20 favourite things to do with kids in California during a road trip with kids.
+Check out this post for tips on our recommended California road trip itinerary, and here are some top tips on planning your California adventure, but today I wanted to share my 20 favourite things to do with kids in California during a road trip with kids.
 For ease of planning, I’m going to organise the list from North to South because THAT’S the best direction to travel if you’re exploring the coast here 🙂

 1 – Mendocino Headlands State Park

 The town of Mendocino (pronounced men-doh-chino) is a couple of hours North of San Francisco and it’s a great place to explore the mighty Californian redwoods.

 There are loads of family-friendly hiking trails in this state park, and it also offers a combination of woods and beach that make it perfect for a hike with a picnic.
 Afterwards be sure to stop in the ritzy small town of Mendocino – there’s a fab independent toy store on the main street and a small supermarket that does amazing salads and sandwiches.